dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 # Error Messages {#ErrorMessages}

-# DS Initiated Sequence
+# AS Initiated Sequence

-\[Editor: this is a straw man on how to support DS Initiated authentication, JIT provisioning, and authorization]
+\[Editor: this is a straw man on how to support AS Initiated authentication, JIT provisioning, and authorization]

-There are a number of user experiences where the User starts at the DS, and then is redirected to the Client.
+There are a number of user experiences where the User starts at the AS, and then is redirected to the Client.
 The Client MUST be a Registered Client. , which MUST be a Registered Client.

-1. The User is at the DS and wants to use the Client.
+1. The User is at the AS and wants to use the Client.

-1. The DS creates a completion handle and uri representing the User, any identity claims the User has consented to be shared with the Client, any authorizations the User or RO have consented to be shared with the Client, and the Client.
+1. The AS creates a completion handle and uri representing the User, any identity claims the User has consented to be shared with the Client, any authorizations the User or RO have consented to be shared with the Client, and the Client.

-1. The DS redirects the User to a URL the Client has configured to accept DS initiated authentication, passing the completion handle and uri as query parameters "handle" and "uri" respectively.
+1. The AS redirects the User to a URL the Client has configured to accept AS initiated authentication, passing the completion handle and uri as query parameters "handle" and "uri" respectively.

-1. The Client then makes a completion request per {{CompletionRequest}}, and the DS responds with a completion response {{CompletionResponseJSON}} per {{CompletionResponse}}.
+1. The Client then makes a completion request per {{CompletionRequest}}, and the AS responds with a completion response {{CompletionResponseJSON}} per {{CompletionResponse}}.

 The Client now has the identity claims for the User, and any authorizations.
 If Client policy permits, the Client can perform just in time provisioning if it is a new User to the Client.

-**DS Initiated Sequence Diagram**
+**AS Initiated Sequence Diagram**

     +--------+                                           +-----------+
     |        |              +-------------+              |           |